Advisor Corner: Advice on Applying to the Application Cycle

 Julie Chanatry, PhD, Chairperson, Health Sciences Advisory Committee, Department of Chemistry, Colgate University:

 Critically review your academic history and out of classroom experiences to decide whether you will be a competitive applicant.
-Meeting with your pre-med advisor early in the year to discuss the application cycle is important (if you don’t have an advisor, you can use NAAHP’s service).
+Meeting with your pre-med advisor early in the year to discuss the application cycle is important (if you don’t have an advisor, you can use NAAHP’s Find an Advisor service).
 The application process is not a sprint, it is a marathon, so you must be prepared before starting the process.

 If you have not yet taken the MCAT exam, you should design a study plan that will allow you to prepare adequately for testing in the late spring or early summer.
 Design a plan that will allow some time almost every day to focus on MCAT preparation.